Coherent-field QED transitions based on coherent-state boundary conditions: Operator-level formalism of coherent-field QED systems

-We consider QED in the presence of a background laser EM field, aiming to reformulate it into coherent-field QED.
-To this end, we assume that a coherent background laser field is always present.
-Particles other than the coherent EM field are denoted abstractly by $|\Psi_{\mathrm{S}}(t)\rangle$, where, the subscript S denotes the Schr\"{o}dinger picture.
+Within this picture, a background laser spatio-temporal profile is encoded into a coherent state $|\alpha_{\mathrm{S}}(t)\rangle$ via Eqs.\,(\ref{eq:coherent_EM_field_01}-\ref{eq:coherene_EM_field_02}) from the outset, where the subscript ``S'' denotes the Schr\"{o}dinger picture.
+Particles other than the EM coherent field, i.e., electrons, positrons, and incoherent photons, are denoted abstractly by $|\Psi_{\mathrm{S}}(t)\rangle$.
 Thus, in the Schr\"{o}dinger picture, the state containing both the coherent laser field and other particles can be written as